standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 Verifying signatures is similar to creating them, though there are a few considerations:

 - When verifying symmetric signatures, use a constant time comparison function to prevent oracle attacks.
-- When verifying asymmetric signatures, use the standard verification functions, and don't assume signatures can be compared like symmetric ones.
 - Make sure to verify the `webhook-timestamp` header has a timestamp that is within some allowable tolerance of the current timestamp to prevent replay attacks.
 - Use the `webhook-id` header as an idempotency key to prevent accidentally processing the same webhook more than once (e.g. save the IDs in redis for 5 minutes).